HugoHead/haiku/README.md

 # haiku
 This program makes haikus.
-If gingerice is the only dependacy.
+Gingerice is the only dependacy.

 to install it: